jackdewinter/pymarkdown/issues.md

 - yaml support for front-matter
   - if front matter is found to be disqualified, send error?

-- dial home to see if there is a newer version
 - better globbing for 043

 ## Priority 3 - Like To Solve in next 3 m